Taking the Initiative to Help Farmers

 “Going into harvest, the stress from input costs and availability of supplies, equipment, and parts can make things difficult.
 Dealing with unpredictable weather is always a challenge, too,” Stallman says.

-FFRI also provides opportunities for health care professionals to learn more about farming-related issues and earn CME credits through its Rural Community Mental Health program.
+FFRI also provides opportunities for healthcare professionals to learn more about farming-related issues and earn CME credits through its Rural Community Mental Health program.
 The virtual training illuminates how mental and physical health issues can impact those working in farming and agriculture.
 To learn more, visit siumed.edu/cpd.

 In addition, the AgriSafe Nurse Scholar Program is available to rural nurses through on-demand webinars.
-These lessons will increase knowledge in prevention, identification, and assessment of diseases related to agricultural work exposures.
+These lessons will increase knowledge in the prevention, identification, and assessment of diseases related to agricultural work exposures.
 Details are at learning.agrisafe.org/nurse-scholar-program.